ImrahnF/notes-PROG27545/README.md

   - The method under the mapping also returns the `"redirect:/"` which simply redirects the user back to the main page to display the updated list.

 - `RequestMapping("/test")`
+  - WORK ON THIS
+- `@Bean`
-  - t
+  - WORK ON THIS

-These annotations are implemented in the `TaskController.java` file [here](https://github.com/ImrahnF/todo-list-notes-PROG27545/blob/main/src/TodoListApplication/src/main/java/sheridan/omrahn/todolistapplication/controller/TaskController.java).
+*Most* of these annotations are implemented in the `TaskController.java` file [here](https://github.com/ImrahnF/todo-list-notes-PROG27545/blob/main/src/TodoListApplication/src/main/java/sheridan/omrahn/todolistapplication/controller/TaskController.java).

 ## Annotations in Method Arguments